 Real or Fake?

-Take this short quiz and find out if you know the difference between the Buddha’s words and a dharma dud.
+Take this short quiz (or the interactive version above) and find out if you know the difference between the Buddha’s words and a dharma dud.

 “Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment.”